ImpromptAI/openplugin/docs/source/references/extension_descriptions.rst

 x-helpers
 ------------------------
-This extension contains useful information for the LLM to understand the operation or parameters within an operation.
+Helpers is an extention that contains useful information for the LLM to understand the operation or parameters within an operation.
 This can include information such a descriptions, suggested values, and hints at both an operation and parameter level.

 .. code-block:: json